 - Is the artist domain name you want to use available?

 - Will your artist domain name be easy to remember?

-- Does your artist domain name reflect your art business and or blog?
+- Does your artist’s domain name reflect your art business and or blog?

-How to check if a domain name is available.
+It is easy to find if a domain name is available.